The-Marcy-Lab-School/problem-set-8_1/README.md

 - Components must incorporate the hooks taught thus far.

 The started code provided in [/tic-tac-toe-app](tic-tac-toe-app) could be helpful, but is optional.
 Feel free to start from scratch or adapt as you see fit.

-### Submission

-- Your code should be pushed to a branch of this repository.
-- Instructors must be able to pull your branch and run `npm start` in order to play your game.